DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2021-08-03-homepage-update-july-21.md

 Updates the nav to refer to ‘trainees’ consistently instead of ‘records’.
 The service currently uses ‘records’ and ‘trainees’ either inconsistently or in a way thats pretty subtle — I personally find ‘record’ to be too general and find it helpful to use ‘trainee’.

-Removes the lead-in paragraph, this doesn't need to be seen repeatedly by users.
+Removes the lead-in paragraph, this doesn’t need to be seen repeatedly by users.

 Styles ‘Add a trainee’ as a link and puts it into the new ‘Draft trainees’ section.